TRACE-LAC/pet-epi-notebooks/README.md

 |Fecha de diagnóstico     |Laboratory confirmation date                           |POSIXct  |
 |Fecha de recuperación    |Date of recovery                                       |POSIXct  |

+**This data ranges from March 2020 up to January 2024**.
 You can find a pipeline to read and group this dataset in the script `download_covid19_data.R`.

 The available legacy data consists of individual tables for each date.
 During early stages of the pandemic, public health agencies had not agreed yet on what